Schabak Modell

 Schabak is a die-cast toy producer based in Nuremberg, Germany.
 The company is well known for its line of German cars and commercial airline models.
-The company's on and off relation with German Schuco Modell is particularly notable.
+The company had an on and off relation with Schuco Modell.

 German origins

 Schabak was formed in 1966 by Max Haselmann, Gerhard Hertlein, Horst Widmann and Wolfgang Stolpe.
 The company began as a toy distributor, mainly for Schuco Modell toys – and not as a producer.
 When Schuco went out of business in the late 1970s, Schabak acquired most of Schuco's tooling (cars and airplanes) and made agreements with many airlines to continue producing model aircraft.

 The company reissued many of Schuco's own diecast airplanes.
 Schabak then carried on the Schuco tradition of producing toy and model cars.

-In the early 1980s, Schabak largely replaced Schuco, but it should be remember that Gama Toys acquired dies from Schuco and reproduced many of Schuco's 1:43 scale line as well.
+In the early 1980s, Schabak largely replaced Schuco, but Gama Toys acquired dies from Schuco and reproduced many of Schuco's 1:43 scale line as well.